The Best Modern War, Cold War & WW3 War Games30 Sep 2019 6

 Although known primarily for their World War Two scenarios, both Graviteam Tactics games, Operation Star and its successor Mius Front, are home to some excellent DLC featuring modern conflicts generally unsung in the wargaming world.
 Operation Star’s DLC Operation Hooper offers players a slice of the Angolan Bush War, specifically the Battle of Cuito-Cuanavale.
 Graviteam Tactics signature dual strategic/tactical gameplay moves significantly faster here than the Ostfront, with BMP’s, choppers, and speedy modern tanks turing the strategic layer into a lightning fast game of maneuver.
 Operation Star’s other modern offering, Shield of the Prophet, features a counterfactual 1979 military contest between the Soviet Union and Iran.

-Mius Front’s upcoming DLC Operation Modular is taking the series back to Angola, once again during the Battle of Cuito-Cuanavale.
-The titular Operation Modular saw South-African forces squaring off against the Angolan forces of the MPLA.
-In addition to the new scenario specific vistas and units, Modular will also come bearing all the Graviteam gameplay and engine enhancements found in Mius Front.
+Mius Front’s upcoming DLC Operation Moduler is taking the series back to Angola, once again during the Battle of Cuito-Cuanavale.
+The titular Operation Moduler saw South-African forces squaring off against the Angolan forces of the MPLA.
+In addition to the new scenario specific vistas and units, Moduler will also come bearing all the Graviteam gameplay and engine enhancements found in Mius Front.

 Call To Arms

 Tags: 3D, Real-Time, Tactical, Company Level, MP, SP, WW3, Modern War, Various Theatres